threex0/php/lib/README.md

 email.php - A script I generated to send email using PHPMailer.

+open_file.php - This script opens a file as readable and dumps entire contents as a string.

 random.php - Has two functions - one creates a line of random text from Wikipedia, the other creats a paragraph of up to four randomly pulled sentences.

 readfile.php - Reads a string used to find a file and run through its contents line by line.